abdelrahmanalassy/Vessels-Power-Management-System/README.md

-# Vessel Power Management System with Database Integration
+# Vessels Power Management System with Database Integration

 This is a C# console application that manages vessel records and their power calculations, using a **SQL Server database**.